Job Writing Guide

 Generally it's easier to spread your job logic across many top-level operations, each responsible for one task, rather than having a few deeply nested operations.

-This is fine - and actually, having lots of operations which each do a small task is usually considered a good thing.
-It makes code more readable and easier to reason about when things go wrong.
+This is fine - and actually, having lots of operations which each do a small task is best practices.
+It makes code more readable and testable, as well as easier to reason about and debug when things go wrong.

-But every operation argument accepts a function (allowing lazy state references, as described above).
-This gives us the opportunity to the conversion in-line in the post operation:
+However, every operation argument accepts a function (allowing lazy state references, as described above) giving us the opportunity to perform the conversion in-line in the post operation, for example:

 // Fetch an object from one system